sekuryti/zafl/README.md

 ```

 You can run **ls.zafl** as you would ls: ```./ls.zafl```
+Zafl'd binaries can be run normally.
+There is no extra output.

 To make sure the binary has been instrumented properly: ```ZAFL_DEBUG=1 ./ls.zafl```